 Accreditation of Laboratory Testing

-INAB offers testing laboratories accreditation to the international standard ISO/IEC 17025:2017 “General requirements for the competence of testing and calibration laboratories”.
+INAB offers testing laboratories accreditation to the international standard EN ISO/IEC 17025:2017 “General requirements for the competence of testing and calibration laboratories”.
 This standard contains requirements for the competence of testing and calibration laboratories and is used by laboratories in developing a management system for quality, administrative and technical operations.

 The standard is applicable to all laboratories regardless of the number of personnel or the extent of the scope of testing activities.